moliver28/research-handbook/content/handbook/marketing/digital-experience/_index.md

 ## Iteration Process

-We start iteration a Monday.
-We are releasing throughout the iteration.
-On the thursday a week after our Monday iteration planning, we come together for a syncrornous meeting to discuss wins, blockers, start/stop/continues, and select 3 things we'd like to highlight in our Slack channel.
+We start our iteration on a Monday.
+We release throughout the iteration.
+On the Thursday a week after our Monday iteration planning, we come together for a synchronous meeting to discuss wins, blockers, start/stop/continues, and select 3 things we'd like to highlight in our Slack channel.

 <figure class="video_container">
 <iframe src="https://calendar.google.com/calendar/embed?src=c_g97ibfb3lq183mphm8mnbjfk34%40group.calendar.google.com&ctz=America%2FDenver" style="border: 0" width="800" height="600" frameborder="0" scrolling="no"></iframe>